Róbert Cey-Bert

-The native form of this personal name is Cey-Bert Róbert.
-This article uses Western name order when mentioning individuals.

-Róbert Gyula Cey-Bert (born July 5, 1938) is a Hungarian writer, psychosociologist, food historian and a university professor.
+Róbert Gyula Cey-Bert (born 5 July 1938) is a Hungarian writer, psychosociologist, and food historian.

 Early years, studies

 Childhood, studies in Kaposvár

 Cey-Bert was born in Bárdudvarnok, Hungary on 5 July 1938.
 His ancestors were water millers in South Somogy for centuries; they included the areas of Barcs, Babócsa, Vízvár, Csurgó, Rinyaszentkirály and Lábod.
 His father, Géza Czeibert, was the last mill owner of the centuries-old miller dynasty, the mill was nationalised and closed down by the communist regime in 1949.

 After graduating from the Central Primary School in Kaposvár, he started his secondary school studies at the Táncsics Mihály gimnázium.
 As a high school student, he studied literature and history far beyond what was expected in the curriculum, and played a lot of sports, especially athletics and football.

 1956, Austria, Switzerland

 On the news of the outbreak of the 1956 revolution, he travelled to Budapest on 25 October 1956, where he joined the Corvin köz rebels led by Gergely Pongrátz.
 After the fall of the city centre, he managed to return to Kaposvár.
 In several classes of his secondary school he gave accounts to his teachers and fellow students of the struggles and revolutionary days he had experienced in Pest.
 It became common knowledge in the town that he had been an active participant in the armed struggles in Pest, his teachers warned him that the AVO was reorganising and that if he wanted to survive he would have to flee and leave the country.

 On 21 November, he crossed over to Austria, where he graduated from the Hungarian-language grammar school, the Ungarisches Realgimnasium, in Kammer am Attersee.

 After graduating from high school, he continued his studies at the University of Geneva, Switzerland, between 1958 and 1965, where he was elected president of the Hungarian student community of over 120 students in 1960.
-He graduated first in economics and then in sociology.
-He completed his doctoral thesis at the Sorbonne in Paris, under the supervision of Professor Jean Cazeneuve, on the Psychosociologie des cuisines nationales et des civilisations gastronomiques, and defended it at the University of Geneva.
+In 1962, he graduated in commerce from the Faculté des sciences économiques et sociales of the University of Geneva.
+He completed his doctoral thesis at the Sorbonne in Paris, under the supervision of Professor Jean Cazeneuve, on the Psychosociologie des cuisines nationales et des civilisations gastronomiques, and defended it at Professor Robert Girod at the University of Geneva.